-New accounting standards, amendments to existing accounting standards and/or interpretations of existing accounting standards (separately or together, "New accounting requirements") adopted during the current year
+New accounting standards, amendments to existing accounting standards and/or interpretations of existing accounting standards (separately or together, "New accounting requirements") adopted during the current period

 The Directors have assessed the impact, or potential impact, of all New accounting requirements.
-In the opinion of the Directors, except for the implementation of the amendments to IAS 1 and IAS 8 and the associated amendments to the Conceptual Framework and IFRS Practice Statement 2, all of which relate to the definition of 'material', as referred to below, there are no mandatory New accounting requirements applicable in the current year that had any actual or potential material effect on the reported performance, financial position, or disclosures of the Company.
+In the opinion of the Directors, the implementation of the amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 have had no material impact on the recognition, measurement or disclosures in the Company's financial statements.
+There are no other mandatory New accounting requirements applicable in the current period that had any actual or potential material effect on the reported performance, financial position, or disclosures of the Company.
 Consequently, no other mandatory New accounting requirements are listed.
 The Company has not early adopted any New accounting requirements that are not mandatory.